skyels1/TypeLearner/README.md

 - possibly add randomizer to it so that its just random letters and such for more practice

-- most importantly I plan to add code examples to this so that I can practice typing real code instead of just sentences ie more practical for my usage
+- most importantly I plan to add code examples to this to practice typing real code instead of just sentences ie more practical for my usage

 ## Status